-We welcome all visitors at Ingenuity, from primary and secondary students and their teachers, to industry members and the general public.
+We welcome all visitors at Ingenuity, current university students, high school students and their teachers, industry members and the general public.
+Admission is free.

 Your feedback will help us plan future Ingenuity events and identify areas that need improvement.